 The late 20th century was a period of major social, economic and political changes.
 It was the beginning of the so-called ‘Knowledge Age’, and if we look at the 21st century, recent developments have been:

-- the social changes, such as an aging workforce or the breakdown of traditional gender roles
+- Social changes, such as an aging workforce or the breakdown of traditional gender roles

 Through these developments, professional roles, responsibilities, and even the core definition of our ‘work’ has changed.
 For example: